 Gnocchi are Italian dumplings made from potato and flour.
 Butternut squash gnocchi takes the potato and substitutes it out for butternut squash.
 The end result is a little denser since squash doesn’t have the same texture as a potato does, but the taste is much more sophisticated.

-For the dish overall, we skipped a sauce and served it up with caramelized fennel, bacon, brown butter sage, spiced candied pecans, basil, and fresh Parmesan.
-For our family, we did make half of the dish vegetarian-friendly, so we’ll mark what steps to change if you are looking for a veg-friendly version.
+For the dish overall, I skipped a sauce and served it up with caramelized fennel, bacon, brown butter sage, spiced candied pecans, basil, and fresh Parmesan.
+For my family, I did make half of the dish vegetarian-friendly, so I’ll mark what steps to change if you are looking for a veg-friendly version.

-This is definitely one of the more complex dishes on this site so I wanted to breakdown why we chose the specific ingredients we did:
+This is definitely one of the more complex dishes on this site so I wanted to breakdown why I chose the specific ingredients I did:

-- Cinnamon, nutmeg, clove: We wanted to accentuate the sweeter flavor profile of the squash compared to the potato.
+- Cinnamon, nutmeg, clove: I wanted to accentuate the sweeter flavor profile of the squash compared to the potato.
 Additionally, these spices are heavily associated with fall and winter.

 - Caramelized Fennel: Fennel as a licorice flavor, and when cooked down, it has a texture similar to an onion.
 This adds complexity and sweetness to the dish.